Download Lesson Pack

 Prepare students for the session by discussing: their right to be safe and respected; what to do if discussing online safety makes them feel uncomfortable or unsafe; and how to seek help if they feel or have felt unsafe.
 Use this resource available on the website.

-Speak up about Contact Risks: Create a podcast or fact sheet
+Speak Up About Contact Risks: Create a Podcast or Fact Sheet

 This lesson helps learners explore the Contact risk area of online safety — understanding how to stay safe when interacting with others online.
 Topics may include recognising unsafe contact, responding to unwanted messages, and knowing when and how to seek help from a trusted adult.
 It is the result of a co-design project undertaken with Year 5-6 learners at St Mary’s School, Whittlesea, in collaboration with their teacher, Mrs. Kayla Borg, STEM specialist and eSmart coordinator.
 Listen to their learner-led podcast here.